Interview by Olivia Goss/

 Photos by Ali Sardar

-Ali is also the original curator of Bokeh Focus and is now a professional photographer.
-We interviewed Ali to get to know him better and to share his advice for new photographers.
+Sardar is also the original curator of Bokeh Focus and is now a professional photographer.
+We interviewed Sardar to get to know him better and to share his advice for new photographers.

-The photos in this gallery are Ali’s original images.
+The photos in this story are Sardar’s original images (© Ali Sardar).

 What is the story behind the photos you’ve submitted?